benstafford/ba_data/README.md

 **beer_name**: Name of the beer along with brewery name
 **reviewers_rating**: Beer rating as determined by user-submitted reviews
 **brothers_rating**: If the Alstrom brothers have reviewed this particular beer, a numerical score is returned.
 Otherwise, "N/A" is returned.

+### Sample Client Application ###

+There is a very simple Javascript-based client application that is available at /client.